bluesky/tiled/docs/source/explanations/structures.md

 }
 ```

-### DataFrame
+### Table

-With dataframes, we speak of "partitions" instead of "chunks".
+With tables, we speak of "partitions" instead of "chunks".
 There are a
 couple important distinctions.
 We always know the size of chunk before we ask
 for it, but we will not know the number of rows in a partition until we
 actually read it and enumerate them.
 Therefore, we cannot slice into
-dataframes the same way that we can slice in to arrays.
+table the same way that we can slice in to arrays.
 We can ask for a
 subset of the *columns*, and we can fetch partitions one at a time in any
 order, but we cannot make requests like "rows 100-200".
 (Dask has the same
 limitation, for the same reason.)